retronas/retronas-dist/README.md

 If you want to use your own raspios img file, create the directory rpios/iso-cache and put the img file inside.

-1. Install qemu qemu-user-static binfmt-support
+1. Install qemu-user-static binfmt-support
-2. Run "make rpios-build"
+2. Run "make build-rpios-arm64"